-T. albogilvus is unusual among the North American species of genus Thrips for being pale in color but in having discal setae present on the abdominal sternites.
-This genus is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 280 species.
+T. albogilvus is unusual among the North American species of genus Thrips for being pale in color and in having discal setae present on the abdominal sternites.
+This genus is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 295 species.
 All members of the genus lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
 Other characters, such as number of antennal segments, number of setae on the fore wing veins, and number of discal setae on the sternites are variable between species (Palmer, 1992; Nakahara, 1994; Mound & Masumoto, 2005).

 Thrips albogilvus Nakahara

 Thrips albogilvus Nakahara, 1994: 28

 Mound LA & Masumoto M (2005) The genus Thrips (Thysanoptera, Thripidae) in Australia, New Caledonia and New Zealand.
 Zootaxa 1020: 1–64.

 Nakahara S (1994) The genus Thrips Linnaeus (Thysanoptera: Thripidae) of the New World.
 United States Department of Agriculture.
 Technical Bulletin 1822: 1–183.